defvs/francegen/README.md

   - `style`: at least one of `surface_block`, `subsurface_block`, `top_thickness`, or `biome`. `surface_block` replaces the exposed material, `subsurface_block` controls what fills beneath it, `top_thickness` overrides how many blocks receive the surface material, and `biome` swaps the biome palette.
   - `layer_index` (optional): controls when the layer is applied relative to other OSM/WMTS overlays.
 Higher values paint earlier, while lower values paint later (and therefore win).
 When omitted the layer behaves as if `layer_index = 0`, and ties fall back to the order in the JSON array.

 The generator sends HTTPS requests to the configured Overpass endpoint whenever an `osm` block is present, so make sure outbound network access is available or point `overpass_url` to a local mirror.
+Pass `--cache-dir <path>` to persist the JSON responses inside `<path>/overpass/` and reuse them between runs instead of re-querying the API.

 ### Layer ordering